 In the current reality, professional, legal, and practical factors prevent social workers and the police from providing information about an investigation.
 Yet without feedback and information about the outcome of reporting, an informant nurse cannot draw lessons from one case for the next one (Pesach, 2010).
 Nurses might therefore feel that they lost control or that events unfolded in an undesirable way.
 An Australian study found:

 The distress surrounding the decision to report was amplified by the lack of support and feedback from CPS [Child Protection Services].
 Distressing encounters with CPS increased the emotional strain of reporting.
-The lack of feedback prevented GPs and PNs from gaining closure and seemed to negatively affect their confidence in acting on their suspicions, making them feel undervalued and ignored (Kuruppu et al., 2018, p.
+The lack of feedback prevented GPs [general practitioners] and PNs [practice nurses] from gaining closure and seemed to negatively affect their confidence in acting on their suspicions, making them feel undervalued and ignored (Kuruppu et al., 2018, p.
 732).

 Similarly, a study conducted in the United States found that “Past negative experience with CPS and perceived lack of benefit to the child were common reasons given by providers for not reporting” (Flaherty et al., 2000, 489).